Wykagyl Country Club: Course detail

 Lawrence Van Etten, a Wykagyl member, laid out the original golf course when the club moved to New Rochelle in 1905.
 Over the years nine other golf architects have worked on the course, some very briefly, others more extensively: Walter Travis (1908), Donald Ross (1919), Tom Winton (1920), Roben White (1921–27), A. W. Tillinghast (1930), Trent Jones (1960), Hal Purdy (1963–70), Stephen Kay (1990), and Arthur Hills (1994).
 The most significant changes to the course occurred during the redesigns by Ross and Tillinghast.

-The Wykagyl course is hilly, tree-lined and very beautiful accented by its stone tees.
+The Wykagyl course is hilly, tree-lined and accented by its stone tees.
 It is old fashioned, primarily because the three architects who were mainly responsible for the layout of the course - Lawrence Van Enen, Donald Ross and A. W. Tillinghast - all practiced their art over 60 years ago.
 Because of this it has small greens and more blind shots than any architect could get away with designing today.

 The tee shots on Holes 1, 3, 8, 15 and 17 are blind, and there are several blind approach shots on Holes 2, 6 and 14.
 The second and third shots at Hole 9 are blind, depending on length.
 There also are several holes that are semi-blind; the surface of the green cannot be seen when playing approach shots on Holes 5, 10, 18, and on 15 (for the long hitter).
 These blind shots are only blind once.
 Still, they do make Wykagyl difficult to play for a golfer who has never seen it before.
 Wykagyl is unique in its mix of par threes, par fours and par fives.
 Most 18-hole courses have four par threes, four par fives and ten par fours, but Wykagyl has five par fives, five par threes and eight par fours.